Martin Creed Bells Balloons and Bulbs!

 Martin Creed also creates Music you can see some examples of his work below.

 Work No 1197: All the Bells in a Country Rung as Quickly and Loudly as Possible for Three Minutes.

 The idea Creed had was to ring bells, to greet the London Olympics in the UK in 2012.
 So at 8.12am on the 27th July, bells across the country were rung.
-The houses of parliament “Big Ben” Bell even rang 40 times, this is the was only time it had struck outside of it’s normal schedule.
-A link to the an interesting article on this here in the Guardian newspaper and also the video of Jeremy Hunt MP nearly hitting someone with a bell is there too.
+The houses of parliament “Big Ben” bell even rang 40 times, this is the was only time it had struck outside of its normal schedule.
+A link to an interesting article on this here in the Guardian newspaper and also the video of Jeremy Hunt MP nearly hitting someone with a bell is there too.